jupyter-server/enterprise_gateway/docs/source/config-options.md

 --EnterpriseGatewayApp.default_kernel_name=<Unicode>
     Default: ''
-    Default kernel name when spawning a kernel (EG_DEFAULT_KERNEL_NAME env var) --EnterpriseGatewayApp.env_process_whitelist=<List>
+    Default kernel name when spawning a kernel (EG_DEFAULT_KERNEL_NAME env var) --EnterpriseGatewayApp.dynamic_config_interval=<Int>
+    Default: 0
+    Specifies the number of seconds configuration files are polled for changes.
+    A value of 0 or less disables dynamic config updates.
+    (EG_DYNAMIC_CONFIG_INTERVAL env var)
+--EnterpriseGatewayApp.env_process_whitelist=<List>
     Default: []
     Environment variables allowed to be inherited from the spawning process by